mongodb/docs/mms/source/install.rst

 (e.g. 5-10 minutes) to complete the auto-discovery process and host identification.

-MMS collects data from agents every minute.
-Wait several minutes for MMS to begin collecting data.
+The agent reports to the MMS servers every minute.
+You may have to wait several minutes for data and hosts to first appear in the MMS console.
 When you return to MMS later you will be able to view and begin using the statistics.

+Is there immediate feedback?
+How will I know that this is working?

 .. _troubleshooting:

 Basic Troubleshooting
 ~~~~~~~~~~~~~~~~~~~~~

-Consider the following issues if you encounter difficulty wile
-installing the MMS agent.
+Consider the following issues if you encounter difficulty installing the MMS agent.

 - Make sure that the system running the agent has ``pymongo``
   installed.
 If your system runs a 2.4.x series Python, verify the